Auger-Aliassime fights past De Minaur to reach US Open semis

 The defeat had a familiar sting for De Minaur, who has now made six quarter-final appearances at the Grand Slams without ever advancing to the semis.

-Auger-Aliassime will next play either defending champion and world number one Jannik Sinner or 10th seed Lorenzo Musetti, both of Italy.
+"It feels amazing, four years ago, it feels like more.
+It's been a tough couple of years but it feels great to be back in the semis," said Auger-Aliassime, who will next play either defending champion Jannik Sinner or 10th seed Lorenzo Musetti, both of Italy.

+A handful of unforced errors made the difference in a tightly contested first set as Auger-Aliassime dropped his serve in the seventh game when he sent a shot past the baseline.

+The momentum was in De Minaur's favour in the second set as he saved two break points in a marathon, eight-deuce fourth game and Auger-Aliassime dropped his serve in the fifth when he sent another shot out.